 Megaton Dub - Lee Perry (1983 meets '77/78)

 Lee Perry’s classic dub sounds augmented by echo effects, perhaps after a studio equipment upgrade?
 Conscious Man Dub in particular is a dub masterpiece.
 Buy this while you can!
+(Not on Spotify)

 8/10 [Discogs Price £80]